Storm Shelter Type

 Above-Ground Storm Shelters in Oklahoma

 Above-ground storm shelters give Oklahoma families near-absolute tornado protection without any digging.
-We connect you with a licensed local installer who can place a steel or concrete unit in your garage or yard, often in a single day.
+A licensed local installer can place a steel or concrete unit in your garage or yard, often in a single day.

 Built for Tornado Alley